textpattern/textpattern.github.io/administration/preferences-panel.md

 or your domain name to include in these IDs.
 The email address will be the first one used when creating the site.
-Unless you are likely going to be changing your domain name, it is probably safe to set this to “No”.
+Unless you are likely going to be changing your domain name, it is probably safe to set this to "No".

 #### Publish

 ##### Prevent widowed words in article titles? {#prevent_widowed_words_in_article_titles}

-In typesetting, a “widow” refers to the last word in a given block of text that happens to wrap to the next line by itself.
+In typesetting, a "widow" refers to the last word in a given block of text that happens to wrap to the next line by itself.
 Allowing widows in printed work is generally considered a visually sloppy thing to do.